-The latest economic growth figures issued last week confirmed that the UK economy has returned to its pre-recession peak and is now producing more than it has ever produced before – so shouldn’t business owners feel more confident (and prosperous) than ever before?
+The latest economic growth figures issued last week confirmed that the UK economy has returned to its pre-recession peak.
+And is now producing more than it has ever produced before.
+So shouldn’t business owners feel more confident (and prosperous) than ever before?

 Below are some of the inhibitors to successful growth (and what you can do to avoid them).

 Lack of capital